-- Q: What are my health insurance choices? - A: Most County employees choose to enroll in the "Empire Plan" offered thru NYSHIP.
-The County also offers coverage from various HMOs HIP/HMO; HIP/Vytra, HIP/Choice Plus, Aetna, Blue Cross HMO.
-Cost of coverage and Summary of Benefits information is available from your department's Human Resources Representative.
+- Q: What are my health insurance choices? - A: Most new County employees choose to enroll in the Aetna OAMC Plan.
+The County also offers coverage from The Empire Plan (NYSHIP) and various HMOs HIP/HMO; HIP/Vytra, HIP/Choice Plus, and Aetna.
+Cost of coverage and Summary of Benefits information are available from your department's Human Resources Representative and on the Comptroller's website.